 I should know, because I’m one of them.

-According to the Bureau of Labor Statistics, high-school diploma holders earn about $1,600 more a month than GED recipients.
-Less than 5% of GED holders go on to earn a bachelor’s degree, versus 33% of people with high school diplomas.
+According to the Bureau of Labor Statistics, high school diploma holders earn about $1,600 more a month than GED recipients.
+Less than 5% of GED holders go on to earn a bachelor’s degree, vs. 33% of people with high school diplomas.
 It doesn’t stop there.
-An American Council of Education study claims that as much as 77% of GED holders do not complete more than their first semester of college.
+An American Council of Education study claims that as many as 77% of GED holders do not complete more than their first semester of college.

 What advice would you give to someone looking to get their GED?